Home Blogs Rebalance Rationale of Windmill Capital smallcases

 Non-Model smallcases:

 2. Indian Energy Exchange (IEX) – The company was included in the Digital Inclusion smallcase.
 To begin with, IEX is a monopoly, operating in the energy sector.
 IEX is a true disruptor in the way the company has entirely digitized energy trading in India, being one of a kind.
 With more than 6700 registered participants on the platform, IEX has a market share of more than 95%.
-Ever since the advent of the smallcase, we were on the lookout for a quality platform-based company, facilitating financial or non-financial transactions.
-IEX has given us that opportunity to make the smallcase more diverse by its inclusion.
+Ever since the advent of the smallcase, we have been on the lookout for a quality platform-based company, that facilitates financial or non-financial transactions.
+IEX has given us the opportunity to make the smallcase more diverse through its inclusion.

 3. Indian Railway Catering and Tourism Corporation (IRCTC) – The company was excluded from the Digital Inclusion smallcase.
 We have been holding the stock since December’19 and have had our fair share of success out of it.
-Back of the envelope calculations suggest that our investors have drawn a return of ~240% in this holding period.
+Back-of-the-envelope calculations suggest that our investors have drawn a return of ~240% in this holding period.
 As far as the rationale behind the decision is concerned, there were two key risks that made us uncomfortable.
-First, revenue overdependence on 2S class.
+First, revenue overdependence on the 2S class.
 As per industry estimates, 2S contributes ~40% to IRCTC’s ticketing volume.
 Second, uncertainty around sharing revenue with the government.
-In October’21, the government announced that it will take 50% of the convenience fee generated by the company.
+In October’21, the government announced that it would take 50% of the convenience fee generated by the company.
 And then, all of a sudden the decision was scrapped.
-Therefore, on the back of this regulatory risk intervention coupled with the above mentioned reason, we decided to drop it from the smallcase.
+Therefore, on the back of this regulatory risk intervention coupled with the above-mentioned reason, we decided to drop it from the smallcase.

 Tracker smallcases: